dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

     items: {
       todo: [],
       inProgress: [],
-      done: []
+      done: [],
     },
-    nextId: 1
+    nextId: 1,
   },
   //...
 ```

-Next, re-open `KanbanBoard.vue` and add in components to display the two new lanes we just added right underneath the markup we have for the `todo` lane:
+Next, re-open `KanbanBoard.vue` and add the components to display the two new lanes we just added right underneath the markup we have for the `todo` lane:

 {% highlight html %}
 <div class="col-md">